David Duncan Main

-Dr David Duncan Main (1856-1934) was a British doctor, best known for his medical missionary work in Hangzhou, the capital of the south-eastern Chinese Province Zhejiang, during the late 1800s and early 1900s.
+David Duncan Main (1856–1934) was a British doctor, best known for his medical missionary work in Hangzhou, the capital of the south-eastern Chinese Province Zhejiang, during the late 1800s and early 1900s.
 He was superintendent of the Church Missionary Society (CMS) Medical Mission from his arrival in 1881 until 1927, and principal of the Hangzhou Medical Training College.
 He was also involved in the formation of the Young Men's Christian Association (YMCA) in Hangzhou, which focused on preaching the Gospel to non-Christians.
 Main and his wife, Florence Nightingale Smith, opened over thirty medical buildings during their time in China, as well as a centre for industrial work training.

-He was characterised by his cheerful and trustworthy nature, and known as one of Hangzhou's most famous missionaries.
-Those who knew him referred to him as "Dr. Apricot."
-His most noteworthy contributions included the Hospital of Universal Benevolence and the Hangzhou Medical Training College.
+He was characterised by his cheerful and trustworthy nature, and was one of Hangzhou's best-known missionaries, referred to as "Dr. Apricot."
+His contributions included the Hospital of Universal Benevolence and the Hangzhou Medical Training College.
 The college was one of the first medical training schools in Zhejiang, and in 1926 was given provisional registration by the China Medical Association.
 When he retired in 1926, the hospital was dealing with 3,000 inpatients and 60,000 outpatients per year.
-The hospital continues to treat patients today by a different name, The Second Affiliated Hospital Zhejiang University School of Medicine (SAHZU) and was ranked as one of the top 100 hospitals in China in 1999.
+The hospital is now The Second Affiliated Hospital Zhejiang University School of Medicine (SAHZU) and was ranked as one of the top 100 hospitals in China in 1999.

 Early life and education (1856–1873)

 David Duncan Main was born on 10 June 1856 in Ayrshire in western Scotland, southern Scotland.(8) He grew up the village of Kirkmichael.
 Throughout childhood he lived by his signature phrase, "Be good and do good."
 He left school at the age of 16 as head boy and medalist of his class.

-In 1873, he began studying Business at the University of Glasgow.
-Following graduation he found work at a shipping agency in Glasgow, where he took care of clerical operations for the firm.
+In 1873, he began studying business at the University of Glasgow.
+Following graduation he found work at a shipping agency in Glasgow.

 Early medical influences

 In the spring of 1873, after a conversation with a friend about living life as a Christian, Main decided to pursue medicine.
-While still in business in Glasgow, he began to associate himself with Pastor Findlay's work at the St. George's Tent Mission in early 1874.
-Here, he met D.L.
-Moody, a famous American evangelist, and his friend Ira D. Sankey, a gospel singer of the evangelist movement.
-After attending one of Moody's speeches, Main was inspired to join the evangelistic revival movement, which in turn put him in touch with many medical missionaries.
-During his time with Pastor Findlay, he came into contact with a medical missionary named Donald Morrison.
-It is through Dr. Morrison that Main was inspired to enter medical missionary work, having realised his potential to help those suffering from disease, hopelessness, and fear of death.
+He associated himself in Glasgow with Pastor Findlay's work at the St. George's Tent Mission in early 1874.
+Here, he met Dwight L. Moody, the American evangelist, and his friend Ira D. Sankey the gospel singer.
+After attending one of Moody's speeches, Main join the revival movement, which put him in touch with medical missionaries.
+During his time with Findlay, he met the medical missionary Donald Morrison, and himself entered medical missionary work.